reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/AzureDevOps-pipelines-selfhostedagents-federatedauthentication.md

 2. **issue with Fatal: Could not read password for 'https://OrganizationName@dev.azure.com': terminal prompts disabled**:

-Ensure the **Allow Scripts To Access TheOAuth Token** is set at the pipeline level on the Agent level
+Ensure the **Allow Scripts To Access TheOAuth Token** is set at the pipeline level on the agent level.
+This enables scripts and other processes launched by tasks to access the OAuth token through the System.AccessToken variable.

 ![Allow Scripts To Access TheOAuth Token](../images/AzureDevOps-pipelines-selfhostedagents-federatedauthentication/AllowScriptToAccessTheOAuthToken.png)